-- (i) Sponsors currently registered with a Registration Agency: A sponsor must conduct its first workforce analysis, pursuant to this section, no later than two years after January 18, 2017. - (ii) New sponsors: A sponsor registering with a Registration Agency after January 18, 2017 must conduct its initial workforce analysis pursuant to this section no later than two years after the date of registration. - E. Identification of problem areas.
-When the sponsor, working with the Registration Agency, determines that the percentage of individuals with disabilities in one or more major occupation groups within which a sponsor has apprentices is less than the utilization goal established in paragraph (A) of this section, the sponsor must take steps to determine whether and/or where impediments to equal opportunity exist.
-When making this determination, the sponsor must look at the results of its assessment of personnel processes required by part 9 of this plan and the effectiveness of its outreach and recruitment efforts required by part 8 of this plan, if applicable. - F. Action-oriented programs.
-The sponsor must undertake action-oriented programs, including targeted outreach, recruitment, and retention activities identified in part 8 of this plan, designed to correct any problem areas that the sponsor identified pursuant to its review of personnel processes and outreach and recruitment efforts. - G. Utilization goal relation to discrimination.
+- (i) Sponsors currently registered with a Registration Agency: A sponsor must conduct its first workforce analysis, pursuant to this section, no later than two years after January 18, 2017. - (ii) New sponsors: A sponsor registering with the Registration Agency after January 18, 2017 must conduct its initial workforce analysis pursuant to this section no later than two years after the date of registration. - E. Identification of problem areas.
+When the sponsor, working with the Registration

+Agency, determines that the percentage of individuals with disabilities in one or more major occupation groups within which a sponsor has apprentices is less than the utilization goal established in paragraph (A) of this section, the sponsor must take steps to determine whether and/or where impediments to equal opportunity exist, consistent with federal law and the U.S. Constitution.
+When making this determination, the sponsor must look at the results of its assessment of personnel processes required by part 9 of this plan and the effectiveness of its outreach and recruitment efforts required by part 8 of this plan, if applicable.

+- F. Action-oriented programs.
+The sponsor must undertake action-oriented programs, including targeted outreach, recruitment, and retention activities identified in part 8 of this plan, designed to correct any problem areas that the sponsor identified pursuant to its review of personnel processes and outreach and recruitment efforts, consistent with federal law and the U.S. Constitution. - G. Utilization goal relation to discrimination.
 A determination that the sponsor has not attained the utilization goal established in paragraph (A) of this section in one or more major occupation groups does not constitute either a finding or admission of discrimination in violation of this State Plan. - H. Utilization goal not a quota or ceiling.
 The utilization goal established in paragraph (A) of this section must not be used as a quota or ceiling that limits or restricts the employment of individuals with disabilities as apprentices.